RoamGuru Roam Guru

 While Valencia isn't as tapas-focused as Madrid or Seville, the tradition exists in a distinct form.
 Here are the local specialties to seek out:

 Esgarraet: Roasted red peppers and salt cod, dressed with garlic and olive oil.
-The name comes from the Valencian word for "shredded," describing how the ingredients are pulled apart.
-Served cold, it's refreshing and deeply flavored.
+The name comes from the Valencian word for "shredded," describing how the ingredients are pulled apart by hand.
+Served cold, it's refreshing and deeply flavored—the perfect thing to eat standing at a bar with a glass of vermouth.

 Try it at: Casa Montaña (€8) or Bodega La Peseta (€7)

 Clóchina Valenciana: Tiny mussels from the local coast, steamed with lemon and sometimes a touch of garlic.
-Much smaller than the mussels you'll find elsewhere in Spain, they're sweeter and more tender.
+Much smaller than the mussels you'll find elsewhere in Spain, they're sweeter, more tender, and impossible to eat elegantly.
+Don't try.
+Just eat.

 Try it at: Casa Montaña (€8)

 Croquetas: Creamy béchamel croquettes, typically filled with jamón, chicken, or cod.
-Valencia's are exceptionally creamy.
+Valencia's are exceptionally creamy because they understand that a good croqueta should collapse in your mouth, not crumble.

 Try it at: Casa Montaña (€8) or Bodega La Peseta (€7)